ux-fran/darius-male-hero-sculpt-repo/README.md

 This repository documents the journey of creating **Darius**, a stylized 3D character designed to complement my first sculpt, **Emilia**.
 Conceptualized with the help of ChatGPT, Darius is a strong, heroic figure with a bold presence, designed to stand alongside Emilia in both style and narrative. 🎨✨

+## ❓ Questions?
+If you have any questions about this project, feel free to ask them in the [Q&A Discussion](https://github.com/ux-fran/mosquito-mayhem-game/discussions)! 💬

 ---

 ## 🖼️ A Glimpse of the Project